 While on the road she met many men, nothing serious just one-night stands, and that fit Salina just fine.
 At twenty-eight the last thing she wanted or needed was a relationship, hell sometimes you just need to get laid.
 After three longs months on the road, she returned home to Portland and started her second book Shadow Lover.
 A young and vivacious woman in her late twenties Salina kept to herself, she wasn’t married, nor did she have or want any children.
 Her solitude was lonely at times, there were times she would watch families walking by her house and she would wish she had a man to love her and to truly know her.

 Every man that she had been with throughout the years thought her to be black-hearted and unable to open up to them, too dark and too cold.
 And after reading any of her work they worried she was what she wrote about and that scared them and she couldn’t deny it because it did come out of her head so maybe they were right, maybe what they said was true.

 Then came the day she found a letter on her door.

 As strange as it seems to me to contact you this way, I find myself doing it anyway.
 When I first saw you and heard your voice, I wanted more.
 It’s not like me to obsess but my mind is filled with thoughts of you and I have never even met you.
 Like you, I’m different, a loner at best.
 Yet you my beloved have grabbed my attention and your words on paper only give me a peek into the dark crevices of your mind, so I delve deeper needing to connect.
 Wanting you even more yet confused as to why I’m going about it the way I am when any other time or with any other woman I would have already introduced myself without hesitation.
-For some reason you’re different, your special and I want you more than I’ve ever wanted anything before.
-I hate to sound weak it’s just not in me but you my beloved are my one and only exception.
+For some reason, you’re different, special and I want you more than I’ve ever wanted anything before.
+I hate to sound weak it’s just not in me but you my beloved are my only exception.

 Salina didn’t know how to feel she had never had a fan come to her house and leave a letter.
 Yet his words were very flattering.